-Generally speaking, we prefer it when fat burners deliver their servings more than three times a day, as it means that your body is getting more of the fuel it needs to burn more fat throughout the day.
+Generally speaking, we prefer it when supplements like this deliver their servings more than three times a day, as it means that your body is getting more of the ingredients throughout the day.

 As Royal 21 Queen is not currently available on Amazon or at other outlets such as GNC or CVS, the only real reviews to go on are those on the official website.

 The problem with this is that we can’t be sure whether the reviews on the official site have been moderated or not.